 Add the beef broth (Pantry Item), turn the heat up to high (or med-high depending on your stove) and whisk or stir to mix thoroughly.
 Cook for a couple of minutes, stirring all the while.
 You will see it begin to thicken a bit.

 Turn the heat back down to medium and stir in the sour cream and cream of mushroom soup (Pantry Item).
 A note about “cream of” soups: I’m not sure if I have addressed canned cream soups in the past, but let me just say this: I am not opposed to the occasional use of a certain brand’s “cream of” soups in my cooking.
 Actually, I quite like them in a few of our favorite easy meals.
 I am a firm believer in all things in moderation.
 If you prefer not to use it, I’d recommend making your own.
-I like to make it myself sometimes, but I’m also not a hater when it comes to the canned version, specifically for quick meals like this one.
+I like to make it myself, too, but I’m also not a hater when it comes to the canned version, specifically for quick meals like this one.
 Of course, do as you please:) Add a pinch of salt and about 1/2 a teaspoon of freshly ground pepper.

 Return the ground beef to the pan and stir.
 Cook for a couple of minutes to warm the beef again.